 Not Understanding Your Legal Rights and Obligations

 Reading relevant laws can be an interesting experience and will help you learn your rights and obligations as a landlord, helping create smooth property management.
-To gather a better understanding of this Act, take a look at the Tenancy Services website for useful summaries.
+You can also take a look at the Tenancy Services website for useful summaries.

 Purchasing Inadequate Insurance